thefaftek-git/CA_Scanner/.openhands/microagents/repo.md

 - **Coverage reporting** integrated with CI/CD

 ### Best Practices
-- Progress.md should be used to make a plan before code changes are started.
-This should be updated as each plan step is completed.
 - Write tests for new features following established patterns
 - Mock external dependencies to ensure reliable, fast tests
 - Use realistic test data that reflects actual Azure policy structures